marcjulianschwarz/obsidian-vault-blog/Posts/codescriptablewidgets.md

 }
 ```

-### 2. Processing data.
+## 2. Processing data.

-The processData() function can be used to further process the data to your needs.
+The optional `processData()` function further processes the data to your needs.

-### 3. Build the widget.
+## 3. Build the widget.

 Now it’s time to build the actual widget.
-Right now Scriptable has so called ListWidgets.
-After you created a ListWidget() object, you can add text and other media to it.
-In this example the widget will display the text stored in data.sample.
+Right now, Scriptable has so called `ListWidget` objects.
+You can add text and other media to it.
+In this example, the widget will display the text stored in `data.sample`.

 ```
 function createWidget(data){